rickwargo/accgrep/README.md

-    -Q, --queries-matching PATTERN   queries that match PATTERN will be examined -R, --reports-matching PATTERN   reports that match PATTERN will be examined -T, --tables-matching PATTERN    tables that match PATTERN will be examined
+    -Q, --queries-matching PATTERN   queries that match PATTERN will be examined -R, --reports-matching PATTERN   reports that match PATTERN will be examined -T, --tables-matching PATTERN    tables that match PATTERN will be examined --linked-tables              only search linked tables (Connect string is not empty) -w, --where CLAUSE               use clause to limit rows in searching table data -a, --and                        specify AND between the where clauses -o, --or                         specify OR between the where clauses

 Options that shouldn't be options:
     -C, --recycle-every NUM          recycle access application every NUM times